-- Curacao has issued two lists of countries from where entry is permitted. - Low risk countries include Anguilla, Antigua and Barbuda, Barbados, Bermuda, Bonaire, Cayman Islands, Dominica, Grenada Guadeloupe, Jamaica, Martinique, Montserrat, Saba, Saint Barthelemy, Saint Kitts and Nevis, Saint Lucia, St. Eustatius, St. Vincent and Grenadines, Trinidad & Tobago and the British Virgin Islands. - Medium-risk countries (limited to 10,000 visitors at a time) include Austria, Canada, China, Cuba, Czech Republic, Denmark, Germany, Finland, France, Greece, Guyana, Hungary, Italy, Netherlands, New Zealand, Norway, Poland, Switzerland, Taiwan, Turkey, Turks and Caicos, Uruguay and the United Kingdom. - Flights to countries categorized as low risk or medium risk are authorised flights to other destination will be reviewed further by the authorities. - Travellers from medium-risk countries must provide a negative COVID-19 test on arrival. - Travellers from locations not on either list are required to request a travel exemption from the Curacao government and are subject to 14-day quarantine on arrival if approved. - All arrivals must have international medical insurance and must provide contact details, personal information and their travel itinerary. - o Anyone testing positive on the island must guarantine at their own expense.
+- Curação has updated its lists of countries by COVID-19 risk. - Low risk countries include Anguilla, Antigua and Barbuda, Aruba, Barbados, Bermuda, Bonaire, British Virgin Islands, Cayman Islands, Dominica, Grenada, Montserrat, Saba, Saint Kitts and Nevis, Saint Lucia, St. Eustatius, St. Vincent and Grenadines. - Medium-risk countries (limited to 20,000 visitors at a time) include Austria, Azerbaijan, Canada, China, Cuba, Denmark, Finland, French Guyana, Germany, Greece, Guyana, Hong Kong, Hungary, India, Italy, Jamaica, Morocco, Netherlands, New Zealand, Norway, Poland, Saint Barthelemy, Sint Maarten, Suriname, Sweden, Taiwan, Trinidad & Tobago, Turkey, Turks and Caicos, Uruguay, USA (Tri-State area (New York, New Jersey, Connecticut). - Flights to countries categorized as low risk or medium risk are authorised - flights to other destination will be reviewed further by the authorities. - Travellers from medium-risk countries must provide a negative result of a COVID-19 PCR test taken within 72 hours of travel. - Travellers from US must present a state-issued ID as proof of residence. - Travellers from locations not on either list are required to: - request a travel exemption from the Curacao government - commit to 14-day quarantine on arrival; - Provide a negative result of a COVID-19 PCR test taken within 72 hours of travel. - All travellers are required to complete a digital immigration card and a Health Department Passenger Locator Card before travelling - o All arrivals must have international medical insurance. - o Anyone testing positive on the island must guarantine at their own expense.